 Know what you’re working with and then make the commitment to stick to this plan.
 Remember it’s easier to stick to your plan than to try to stretch it beyond its capacity.

-Remember, your budget isn’t just for gifts.
-Don’t forget to include money you will need to spend on holiday parties, food, decorations, gift wrapping supplies, stocking stuffers and more.
-Use my Holiday Budget Worksheet.
+Don’t forget, your budget isn’t just for gifts.
+You’ll need to include the money you will need to spend on holiday parties, food, decorations, gift wrapping supplies, stocking stuffers and more.

 3. Go Back to Step #1 and Make Some Cuts